mihai-dulgheru/background_remover_api/README.md

 # BackgroundRemoverAPI

 A simple Flask-based API that removes the background from an uploaded image.
-It uses the [rembg](https://github.com/danielgatis/rembg) library for background removal, and it provides API key-based authentication.
+It uses the [rembg](https://github.com/danielgatis/rembg) library for background removal and provides an additional route for **signature background removal** using OpenCV and Otsu-based thresholding.
+The API is secured with an API key.

 ---